Rush Limbaugh on a cutting edge societal evolution.

 Yeah.

-Times of trouble, confusion, murkiness, tumult, lies, deceit, chaos, misrepresentation, and even the good times.
+Your guiding light times of trouble, confusion, murkiness, tumult, lies, deceit, chaos, misrepresentation.

 Rush Limbaugh behind the golden EIB microphone.

-Yeah, this orca business.
+Yeah, this Orca business.

-That was uh it was many things.
+It was many things.

-They were going to be able to determine on election day where there were where they needed to get people going.
+They were going to be able to determine on election day where they needed to get people going, and it didn't work.

-It was a website uh it didn't work.
+It didn't work.

-It was uh website uh put together by uh politicians and consultants, and damned it it just didn't work.
+It was a website put together by politicians and consultants.

 Strange how that happens.

-No, this story is not that big.
+No, this story is not that big a deal.

 They claimed that they kept Orca from working.

-Uh or as they say, they claim they kept Carl Rowe from stealing Ohio.
+Or as they say, they claim they kept Carl Rowe from stealing Ohio.

 People remember.